Group Health Packages: Understanding Provider Networks & Program Types

 A good insurance agent can help guide you when choosing the right employer-sponsored health plan, but it’s helpful to have an understanding of your options going in.
 On this page, you’ll find information about the major types of managed care health coverage options available, including PPOs, HMOs, EPOs and POS plans.
 These acronyms get thrown around rather liberally in the health insurance world and it’s important to understand the differences and similarities between them.

 Preferred Provider Organizations (PPO) – A PPO insurance plan allows customers to choose between a provider within the network or outside of it.
-Since these plans are contracted with the in-network providers, the greatest savings are realized by visiting a health care provider from within the network.
+Since these programs are contracted with the in-network providers, the greatest savings are realized by visiting a health care provider from within the network.
 Out of network services may still be covered in some instances, but the out-of-pocket cost for those services will be higher.

 PPO plans are good option if you want to offer a combination of savings and flexibility to your employees and are especially good for those who want to choose their own health care providers or want to see a specialist without a referral.